 - Cultural heritage: Traditional Balkan forging techniques passed down through generations

-2. Comparative Analysis: Functionality, Shape, and Versatility
+2. Function, Shape, and Versatility Compared

 Head-to-Head Comparison Table